 Champions manager Ken McGrory has created a dynamic program—from the first teaching clinics to the end-of-season celebration—carefully designed to adapt to the needs of each participant.
 The program has succeeded in strengthening participants’ confidence, attention and social skills while also developing their athletic abilities.

-Last season, the Champions Program consisted of approximately 150 participants from all five boroughs who played within the following sub-groups: Rising Stars, ages 5 to 10; Rising Juniors, ages 11 to 15, Juniors, ages 15 – 19 and three groups of Seniors, ages 18+ (no age limit).
+In 2019-20 (pre-Covid-19), the Champions program consisted of approximately 150 participants from all five boroughs who played within the following sub-groups: Rising Stars, ages 5 to 10; Rising Juniors, ages 11 to 15, Juniors, ages 15 – 19 and three groups of Seniors, ages 18+ (no age limit).
 We anticipate a similar structure this season.
 Group assignments are determined by various factors—size, ability, social concerns—and are mutually agreed upon by coaches and parents.

 - All-volunteer program

 - Everyone welcome: all ages, all skill levels